 Most people just float the bag in the tank to equalize the temperature and then dump the fish, water, and all, into their tanks.
-Not only is this not the way to do it, but dumping the water into your tank is just begging for diseases and parasites that live at the fish store, with all the fish packed into the dealer's tanks, to take up residence in your beautiful community tank at home.
+Not only is this a poor way to acclimatize fish, but dumping pet store water into your tank is a poor idea.
+Water from the pet store is likely to contain diseases and parasites that will be transferred to your beautiful community tank at home.

-All new fish being put into a community tank should be quarantined for two weeks, at least, but that is a topic for another sticky.
-If you don't have extra tanks to quarantine in, you must be very observant of the dealer's tanks and the conditions therein.
-If there are sick fish, dead fish or ich on ANY of the fish in his tanks, do not buy fish there and put them in your community tank.
-They MUST be quarantined to protect your little beauties at home.
+All new fish being put into a community tank should be quarantined for two weeks, at least.
+If you don't have extra tanks to quarantine in, you must be very observant of the condition of the fish dealer's tanks.
+If there are sick fish, dead fish or ich on any of the fish in the dealer's tanks, do not buy fish there and put them in your community tank.
+They must be quarantined to protect your little beauties at home.

-The first thing you do is take off the rubber band and open the bag.
-Place it in the tank, so the water supports it.
+When you get your new fish home, turn down the lights to avoid shocking your new pet.
+Your next step should be to take off the rubber band and open the bag.
+Place the bag in the tank, so the water supports it.
 Next, roll the open top of the bag down four or five turns, so it creates a ring of air trapped in the rolls of the plastic bag.
-Now the bag will float on its' own without tipping over.
+Now the bag will float on its own without tipping over.
 If it is still unstable, a couple more rolls might be needed.

-Now, while the temperature is equalizing, you need to test the pH of the water in the bag.
-That's right, test the water in the bag.
-You need to know how much different the pet shop water pH is from the pH of your home tank water.
-If you don't know the pH of your tank water, now is the time to test it.
+To avoid pH shock, while the temperature is equalizing, you need to test the pH of the water in the bag and compare it to the pH of your home tank water.

-If the two pH's are very close (within one or two tenths), this will only take about an hour.
+If the two pH's are very close (within one or two tenths), the two will equalize in about an hour.
 If the pH's are off by more than .5 up to 1 or even 1.5, this will take longer.
 Remember, you are giving your fish the best chance of survival in your tank.
 You could even drop a few crystals of ammo-lock into the bag to absorb any excess ammonia if it was a long trip from the fish store.

 With a difference of less than .4 you can drop the time to one hour, but with a larger difference, like 1.0 or larger, you will need to increase the time to 3 hours or longer and maybe even use a 1/4 cup measuring device to add less water each time for a longer period.
-I have taken up to 4 hours acclimating a very expensive, delicate fish to my quarantine tank.
+While there is no absolute rule of thumb regarding this process, you may need to take up to 4 hours acclimating a very expensive, delicate fish to your tank.
 Discus are a prime example of a fish that needs a long acclimatizing period even though the bag water may be close to your tank water.